aristoteleo/dynast-release/docs/pipeline_usage.rst

 Building the STAR index with :code:`ref`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Internally, dynast uses the STAR RNA-seq aligner to align reads to the genome [CITATION].
+Internally, dynast uses the STAR RNA-seq aligner to align reads to the genome [Dobin2013]_.
 Therefore, we must construct a STAR index to use for alignment.
 The :code:`ref` command is a wrapper around the STAR's :code:`--runMode genomeGenerate` command, while also providing useful default parameters to limit memory usage, similar to `Cell Ranger`_.
 Existing STAR indices can be used interchangeably with ones generated through dynast.
 A genome FASTA and gene annotation GTF are required to build the STAR index.

 .. code-block:: text